-- If you have firewall, your settings may be causing plenty issues and not letting you to connect to iTunes.
+- If you have a firewall, your settings may be causing plenty of issues and not letting you connect to iTunes.
 Therefore, you need to configure your firewall.

 - At times, connection issues occur due to keychain issues.
 Hence, you may require to reset keychain.

 - If it is still not done, you should contact your internet service provider and enable ports and servers over your network.

 - In case, the iTunes Store is empty and displays nothing but message iTunes Store, you need to follow these steps to fix the issues.

 - Follow these steps to troubleshoot iTunes Store connectivity in Windows

 - Now, you will need to configure the Windows firewall to let iTunes access iTunes Store.
 To do so—follow these steps— for Windows XP, Windows Vista, and Windows 7.

 - Disable proxies if they are because cause a lot of issues.

 - If not done yet, contact your internet service provider and enable these ports and servers over your network.

 The hosts file may be causing the issues and blocking the iTunes Store.
 Follow this Microsoft’s Article to reset the hosts defaults for you.